More Than 850,000 Syrian, Turkish Children Displaced By Deadly Quakes - UrduPoint

 Amid cities laying in rubble and buckled roads, WFP staff said colleagues in both countries often worked seven days a week.

-But, his team is "turning the stress into something positive", he said.
-"We're helping over 1.5 million people in northwestern Syria, and it's motivating us a lot."
+But, his team is turning the stress into something positive, he said.
+"We are helping over 1.5 million people in northwestern Syria, and it is motivating us a lot."